-Daily brushing may seem like a chore, but if you suffer from allergies or are concerned about shedding, brushing goes a long way to help in both of these situations.
+Daily brushing may seem like a chore, but if you suffer from allergies or are concerned about shedding, brushing goes a long way to help in both situations.

 Hypoallergenic Vs. Non-Shedding

-The Havanese often gets touted as being both hypoallergenic and non-shedding, but what is the difference?
+The Havanese often gets touted hypoallergenic and non-shedding, but what is the difference?

-Hypo-allergenic refers to something that is unlikely to cause an allergic reaction.
+Hypo-allergenic refers to something unlikely to cause an allergic reaction.
 For example, dye-free, scent-free laundry detergent.

 Coping With Shedding

-- Invest in a good-quality robot vacuum that is designed for homes with animals.
+- Invest in a good-quality robot vacuum designed for homes with animals.
 Keeping a vacuum running regularly will pick up stray hairs and keep them from building up.

 - Keep up with daily brushing and regular grooming appointments to keep your dog’s coat healthy.
-A healthy coat sheds much less than an unhealthy coat.
+A healthy skin sheds much less than an unhealthy coat.

 - Check with your vet if your dog seems to be shedding more than it should.
-A skin condition, nutritional deficiency, or other illness could be causing fur loss and needs treating ASAP to prevent long-lasting effects on your dog’s health.
+A skin condition, nutritional deficiency, or other illness could be causing fur loss and needs to be treated ASAP to prevent long-lasting effects on your dog’s health.

-- Do not bathe your dog too often, and always use dog shampoo when you do.
+- Do not bathe your dog too often; always use dog shampoo.
 Overbathing dogs can stress the skin and coat, and using human shampoo throws off the pH of your dog’s skin.
 Both of these things can eventually result in fur loss!

 Are Havanese Hypoallergenic?

-No. Despite being marketed as being hypoallergenic by some breeders, Havanese are not hypoallergenic.
+No. Despite being marketed as hypoallergenic by some breeders, Havanese are not hypoallergenic.